minhhao97vn/AAD/README.md

    Test AAD model on white box scenario.

 ## Note
 Due to file size limitation, we only include the source code for this project.
-The input data for this repo can be generated following the instructions in "Reproducibility_supplementary" \\
+The input data for this repo can be generated following the instructions in "Reproducibility_supplementary" <br />
-The full source code + data can be downloaded at downloaded at https://tinyurl.com/yxt5e869 \\
+The full source code + data can be downloaded at downloaded at https://tinyurl.com/yxt5e869 <br />
 We are working on this repository to make the source code more clean and easy-to-use!!!